ReferenceType/StandardNetworkLibrary/README.md

 ## Features
 ### CoreLib features
 - The core library is well optimised for small and high traffic messages.
-- It emulates MQ systems and offers zero allocation and no extra byte copies.
+- It emulates MQ systems and offers zero allocation with no extra byte copies.
 - Offers standard TCP and SSL Client/Server model, where under high load, byte sends are compacted to increase throughput.
-- Offers built in Byte Message Server/Client model (both TCP and SSL), implementing byte message protocol with 4 byte size header.
+- Offers built in "Byte Message" Server/Client model (both TCP and SSL), implementing byte message protocol with 4 byte size header.
 Sending any size(up to 2GB) of byte[] or a segment, will reach the destination atomically without fragmentation.
 - Offers Secure UDP Server/Client model with AES encyrption support.
-- Offers Interfaces and abstractions for extention with few overrides, For maximum performance see the methodology on Protobuf assembly.
+- Offers interfaces and abstractions for extention with few overrides.
+For maximum performance, see the extension methodology on Protobuf assembly.
-- Offers reusable Utility features such as concurrent Aes encryptor-decryptor without allocation overhead and pooled memory streams.
+- Offers reusable utility features such as Concurrent Aes encryptor-decryptor without allocation overhead with pooled memory streams.

 ### Protobuf features
 - Protobuf message Server/Client models where it can be based on SSL or standard TCP.
 It is extended ftom Tcp And Udp servers on core library.